 EOS is similar to Ethereum in that it’s used to support decentralized programs.
 EOS tokens are native to the EOS blockchain, and like other cryptos, can be staked to earn rewards.
-As of late April 2021, the expected rate of return for EOS staking is 3.2%.
+The expected rate of return for EOS staking is about 3%.

 3. Tezos (XTZ)

 Like EOS and Ethereum, Tezos (XTZ) is an open-source blockchain network with its own native currency, with a symbol of XTZ.
 And it, too, can be staked on certain platforms and networks.
 The current expected rate of return for Tezos staking is around 6%.

 Cosmos (ATOM) calls itself the “internet of blockchains.”
 The team behind the project hopes to bring different blockchains together, allowing them to transact with one another.
 This idea is known as “interoperability.”

 Cardano is a smart-contract platform much like Ethereum.
 But Cardano is a multi-layered platform, with one layer for the transaction of the ADA coin (the digital currency that fuels the Cardano proof-of-stake network) and another layer for the development of decentralized applications (dApps).

 Cardano prides itself on using scientifically tested theories based on peer-reviewed research for its development.

 ADA staking has had yields of up to 4%.